Get to know CDE owner, Christy Wood

 Michelle Gerrald

-Clogging & Hip Hop Instructor
+Clogging & Hip Hop

-Branding & Marketing Manager
+Branding & Marketing Design

 Michelle started clogging as a young child under the direction of Christy Wood at a nonprofit organization in Garner.
 She then started dancing at CDE upon its opening.
 Her love of clogging grew even more as she became a founding member of CDE’s competitive clogging team, Feet on Fire.
 While on FOF she took master classes and workshops under many accomplished clogging instructors from across the nation.
 When she started teaching in 2007, she realized her love of choreography and creating relationships with her students.
 During her time as a FOF director, she choreographed many award-winning routines and discovered just how much joy it brought her to watch her students succeed and reach their goals.
 She has always had a love for Hip Hop and loves to even incorporate it into her clogging choreography.
 Michelle is very passionate about being able to share her skills and experiences with her students.
 She hopes that she can help create an environment where students can grow, push themselves, and BE themselves!
 CDE welcomes Michelle back for another year!